XindaLi304/LLM_from_Scratch/README.md

    objective: information summarization-classifying the review of movie viewers.

    dataset used to finetune: IMDBDataset

+TODO:
+RLHF